 My most common way of working is from photos, so if you have a picture* that you would love seen turned into a piece of art, please don’t hesitate to contact me.
 Once I’ve seen your photo I will let you know if I can work from it and what changes/adjustments I would plan to make.
 We can then discuss the size of your finished piece and a timeline for completion.

 If you simply have a rough idea of an image you want, we can work together to bring that idea to life.
-Once I know what you’re after, I will then work up a few sketches for you.
-If my sketch/idea meets your approval, we can then decide on a final size and delivery date.
+First, you’ll give me a general idea of what you’re after, I will then work up a few sketches for you.
+If my sketch/idea meets your approval, we can decide on a final size and delivery date.

 Throughout the process, I will keep you updated with the status of your new piece of artwork via emails and photos.